Interzonal tournament, Saltsjöbaden 1948: Organization

 Players or their federations were required to finance their own travel and accommodation.
 In the end, O'Kelly, Kashdan, Denker, and Eliskases withdrew.
-They were replaced by Lilienthal, Stoltz, Lundin and Pirc.
-Horowitz also declined a place; it is unclear why Pirc was accepted ahead of Ekström, Bernstein and Alexander.
+They were replaced by Lilienthal, Stoltz, Lundin, and Pirc.
+Horowitz also declined a place; it is unclear why Pirc was accepted ahead of Ekström, Bernstein, and Alexander.

 Result

 Najdorf was the pre-tournament favourite, and many believed he should have been invited to play in the 1948 World Championship tournament.
-However, he was in poor form; in round 4 he failed to win a won pawn endgame against Kotov, and in round 5 he lost quickly to Lilienthal, who won a brilliancy prize for his effort.
+However, he was in poor form; in round 4 he failed to win a one-pawn endgame against Kotov, and in round 5 he lost quickly to Lilienthal, who won a brilliancy prize for his effort.
 Szabó led for most of the tournament but stumbled towards the end.
 His loss in the final round to tail-ender Lundin allowed Bronstein to overtake him and win the tournament.